Cumcord/STD/proposals/theme-settings-format.md

 A word on `default()`: default may be useful, but may not be suitable in many cases as loading your theme on an environment without support for the format will *not* apply your desired OOTB case.

-`inverse()` seems like a really random inclusion, but read about `html:not` above and think about a case where you actually want a toggle that disables a lot of things that are otherwise on by default. `html:not` + `inverse` is the best way to do this.
+`inverse()` seems like a really random inclusion, but read about `:root:not` above and think about a case where you actually want a toggle that disables a lot of things that are otherwise on by default. `html:not` + `inverse` is the best way to do this.

 ### @rules / at-rules